Nighttime Person Re-Identification via Collaborative Enhancement Network with Multi-domain Learning: Related Work

-Due to the challenges posed by low-light conditions at night, visible light cameras often struggle to capture clear images during nighttime.
-Some studies~\cite{SYSU-MM01, nguyen2017person} propose to use visible light devices during the day and introduce infrared devices at night to capture person images, named cross-modality person ReID.
-Recently, research in this field has attracted increasing attention~\cite{li2020infrared, vireid_trimodal_tifs, wang2020cross, zhang_dscl_tifs, Ye_2021_ICCV, DTRM_tifs}, with the primary challenge is reducing the differences between various modalities.
-To address this, Li et al.\cite{li2020infrared} employ a self-supervised learning network by establishing an intermediate $X$ modality to mitigate the modalities gap.
-Zhang et al.\cite{zhang_dscl_tifs} develop a network that improves the consistency of features across different channels.
+Li et al.\cite{li2020infrared} employ a self-supervised learning network by establishing an intermediate modality to mitigate the modalities gap.
+Similarly, Ye et al.\cite{vireid_trimodal_tifs} reduce modality differences through an intermediate modality and employ a tri-modality joint learning strategy.
+To address the issue of potentially noisy labels in nighttime data annotations, Ye et al.\cite{DTRM_tifs} mine the cues at the channel-level, part-level, and graph-level.
+Zhang et al.\cite{zhang_dscl_tifs} develop a network to improve the consistency of features across different channels.
 Ye et al.\cite{Ye_2021_ICCV} propose a strategy involving random color channel swapping to create images that are not dependent on color within the same modality.

-Other studies~\cite{Ill_Invariant_2019ACMMM, Real_world_CVPR2020, IllAP_2020icip} synthesize low-light datasets to explore challenges of low-light images, which ignores synthetic data hard to reflect the real challenges of person ReID at night.
+Other studies~\cite{Ill_Invariant_2019ACMMM, Real_world_CVPR2020, IllAP_2020icip} synthesize low-light datasets to explore challenges of low-light images, but synthetic data are hard to reflect the real challenges of nighttime person ReID.
 To this end, Zhang et al.~\cite{Zhang2019NightPR} introduce a nighttime person ReID dataset focusing on the noise of nighttime images, and propose a denoising-then-match framework.
 Then, Lu et al.~\cite{Lu2023night600} propose a real nighttime ReID dataset that considers complex lighting conditions and develops an enhancement-then-match framework.
 However, these methods are still constrained by the quality of relighting images.
-This paper presents a parallel architecture integrating relighting and ReID networks, which effectively avoids direct dependence on relighting images, and designs a multi-level feature enhancement scheme between the two networks.
+In this work, we present a parallel architecture integrating relighting and ReID networks, which effectively avoids direct dependence on relighting images and also facilitates introducing the multilevel feature enhancement scheme between the two networks.